EIS & SEIS Schemes

 SEIS targets seed and start up companies for companies that are less than two years old for investments of up to £150,000, capping the maximum that can be invested in any tax year at £100,000.
 The investor benefits from all of the above tax breaks, with the exception that – as the scheme focuses on higher risk start-up investments – the initial relief is 50%.

-If you are interested in investing in this vehicle, contact us today for our latest prospectus of EIS & SEIS assured companies in our portfolio, or read some of our case studies below:
+If you are interested in investing in this vehicle, contact us today for our latest prospectus of EIS & SEIS assured companies in our portfolio, or view our successful EIS case studies below:

 - Cardiff: Villa House, 7 Herbert Terrace, Penarth, CF64 2AH